simon-frankau/dirac/README.md

 I have code to use the SD card interface in read-only mode, and have a basic CP/M port running.

+It will run Infocom's Hitchhiker's Guide To The Galaxy.

 Where did the CP/M parts come from?
 -----------------------------------